-Discovery of URLs to be fetched is a critical stage in the web scraping process and poor navigational structure of some target sites made it tough for the crawlers to traverse through pages in a seamless fashion.
+Discovery of URLs to be fetched is a critical stage in the web crawling and data extraction process and poor navigational structure of some target sites made it tough for the web crawlers to traverse through pages in a seamless fashion.
 We handled this by setting up multiple fallback rules for the URL discovery operation.

 3. Character encoding issues

-Character encoding issues were a challenge with this task as well and we had to manually ensure that the encodings we used matched that of each target site.
+Character encoding issues were a challenge with this task.
+We had to manually ensure that the encodings we used matched that of each target site.
 In case of sites that showed inconsistency in character encoding, we also set up some automation to handle the problem.

 4. Redundant data on the target sites

 Redundant data present on several sites added to the challenging aspect of this project.
 We let our cleaning system take care of the redundancy in the extracted data and this approach seemed to work for the client too.

 Project 3: The Big4 Consulting Firm need Product Data to build a Price Intelligence System